Banking Bank Reviews

 What is Greenlight?

 The Greenlight debit card for kids is just what it sounds like — a debit card designed for children to use.
-As a parent, you can load the prepaid card using the Greenlight app, and your kids can access funds.
+As a parent, I was able to load the prepaid card using the Greenlight app, and my kids could access the funds.
 You can make transfers manually or set up weekly direct deposits.

 Parents and kids both get access to the Greenlight app, but they see different information when they log in.
-As a parent, you can see what’s going on with your child’s account, including monitoring balances and seeing purchases.
+As a parent, I could see my children’s transactions, including monitoring balances and seeing purchases.

 Greenlight card spending and saving balances are insured by the Federal Deposit Insurance Corp.
 (FDIC) up to the limit of $250,000.